episilia/public-documents/EpisiliainMultiCloudEnvironment.md

 ## **Google Cloud (GCP):**

-Step 1:  Create K8s cluster GKE with 3 nodes each node of 2vcpu and 8gb ram
+Step 1:  Create K8s cluster GKE with desired number of nodes and resources based on the requirement.

 Step 2:  Create cloud storage(bucket) and a folder.